typoman/featureman/README.md

 generateFeatures(f)
 ```

-Inside RoboFont you should also add the repo path to RF enviroments as described here [in RoboFont website](https://doc.robofont.com/documentation/building-tools/python/external-modules/).
+Inside RoboFont you should also add the repo path to RF environments as described here [in RoboFont website](https://doc.robofont.com/documentation/building-tools/python/external-modules/).

 ```
 from featureMan.familyFeatures import generateFeatures